 In the past, weaknesses in the t-joint frame were the biggest culprits for racket damage, but the issue has been rectified over the years.
 Today’s rackets are designed to ideally stay put for over five years, but most of them last around 3 years.

-In this article, we are going to expound on top reasons for racket damage that you should watch out for.
+In this article, we are going to expound on the top reasons for racket damage that you should watch out for.
 We’ll also touch on important tips and advice on how to prevent damage, as well as appropriate badminton racket maintenance.

 Top 6 Culprits for the Racket Damage

 As a rule of thumb, beginners are advised to stick to string tensions between 17 and 20 lbs.
 Intermediates can use 20-24 lbs, while advanced players should opt for 24-27 lbs.
-As we have already stated, the professionals can try very high tensions between 27 lbs and 30 lbs.
+As we have already stated, professionals can try very high tensions between 27 lbs and 30 lbs.

 Reason #2: Incorrect/Poor HandlingIf you don’t smash at the cork or handle your racket properly it can fall off your grip and hit a hard surface.
 The result isn’t always good.
 If the racket hits the ground frame first, it can snap in two, crack or break in many parts.
 Whatever the case, you don’t want to let go of your racket mid-air.
-You can also apply the Protection tape on the frame which is used to protect the tennis rackets, this also helps your racket from getting scratches.
+You can also apply protection tape on the frame which is used to protect the tennis rackets, this also helps your racket from getting scratched.